SirisMeng25/dissertation_of_RUC/README.md

 Any reader who is interesed or would like to ensure the authenticity of my work can download and check the original data and related codes herself.

-My contact email would be sirismeng@gmail.com; please feel free to ask questions.
+My contact email is sirismeng@gmail.com; please feel free to ask questions and you would receive replies as soon as i check the mailbox.